 Employment Outlook and Salary

 The BLS indicates that ESL teachers will be needed due to the growing number of non-English speaking students.
 Individuals with this degree may also work as adult literacy teachers.
-The BLS predicts that employment opportunities for adult literacy and GED teachers were expected to grow 7% from 2014-2024.
-In January 2016, PayScale.com stated that most ESL teachers earned a median annual salary of $39,956.
+The BLS predicts that employment opportunities for adult literacy and GED teachers were expected to decline 10% from 2018-2028.
+In September 2019, PayScale.com stated that most ESL teachers earned a median annual salary of $43,878.

 Once an individual has earned teaching experience, they may consider becoming board certified by the National Board for Professional Teaching Standards (NBPTS).
 This organization requires individuals to be teaching for three years before they are eligible (www.nbpts.org).
 NBPTS certifications are available in different subjects and age levels.